ZeeSpire/zss-afk-site/_posts/en/2023-06-06-national-village-museum-bucharest.markdown

 Inside the museum, there are, among the actual exhibits, maps, information boards, toilets, benches, a restaurant where you can recharge your batteries, and a souvenir shop.
 We also enjoyed the presence of some cats, some bored, others playful, as well as that of a turtle walking through the grass.
 We also saw the house illustrated on the 10 RON banknote.

-{% responsive_image path: assets/images/posts/muzeul-satului/muzeul-satului-roman-3.webp alt: "Muzeul Naţional al Satului "Dimitrie Gusti" din Bucureşti 1" %}
+{% responsive_image path: assets/images/posts/muzeul-satului/muzeul-satului-roman-3.webp alt: "Muzeul National al Satului Dimitrie Gusti din Bucuresti 1" %}

 A list of households with information about each one can be found right on [the museum website](https://muzeul-satului.ro/en/despre-noi/patrimoniul-muzeului/expozitia-permanenta-in-aer-liber/){:target="_blank" rel="nofollow"}.